 This content is current only at the time of printing.
 This document was printed on 22 January 2021.
 A current copy is located at https://apvma.gov.au/node/240

 You are here

-The APVMA defines an adverse experience as an unintended or unexpected effect on animals, human beings or the environment, or a lack of efficacy associated with the use of a registered agricultural or veterinary chemical product when used according to the approved label instructions.
+The APVMA defines an adverse experience as an unintended or unexpected effect on animals, human beings or the environment, or a lack of efficacy associated with the use of a registered agricultural or veterinary chemical product.

-The scope of the AERP is broad.
-It allows us to receive adverse experience reports involving registered veterinary medicines and agricultural chemical products as defined in the Agvet Code when used according to label instructions.
-The AERP may decide not to consider a report because it falls outside the scope of the program.
+Though the scope of the AERP is broad, the AERP may decide not to consider a report because it falls outside the scope of the program.

 Reporting off-label adverse experiences

 The scope of the AERP does not cover reports involving the off-label use of registered products.
 However, the APVMA does encourage the reporting of off-label adverse experiences as these have occasionally highlighted potentially significant issues with registered products.
 Some examples of this are: